 How to Apply as a Transfer

-Spring Term begins Monday, March 31.
-For full admission, financial aid and registration consideration, all Spring Term applications and transcripts must be received before Friday, March 7.
-If you cannot complete the admission process before this date, call 630-637-5800 to speak with a transfer counselor about our Fall Term in September.
+Our next traditional start term possibility, Fall Term 2014, begins Monday, September 15th.
+For full admission, financial aid and registration consideration, all Fall Term applications and transcripts must be received before Friday, August 15th, 2014.
+If you cannot complete the admission process before this date, call your admission counselor at 630-637-5800 to discuss our Winter Term 2015 that begins January 5th, 2015.

 If you are in good academic standing at the last college or university you attended, you may apply to transfer to North Central College.